jetspiking/AndME/README.md

 - Remove applications by pressing and holding an app by it's logo (center of tile) on the homescreen (first page).
 - Reorder applications by dragging from the edges of an app (border of tile) on the homescreen (first page).

-Do you want to display more columns in the app grid?
-Or change the colors of the application?
-At the moment this application does not include a settings screen.
-However, you can change properties by opening the project in Android Studio and configuring your desired settings from opening the "AppDefaults" class.

 # Usage
 Download, sideload and launch the apk from your Android device.

 [Releases](https://github.com/jetspiking/AndME/releases)

+# Customization
+At the moment this application does not include a settings screen.
+However, you can change properties by opening the project in Android Studio and configuring your desired settings from opening the "AppDefaults" class.
+The adjustable properties include the following:

+- Theme accent color
+- Tile span count
+- Tile border margin
+- Tile list margin
+- Opacity

 # Thank you for using AndME Launcher
 If you enjoy AndME Launcher and you feel like you want to support me extra, you could consider buying me a drink by navigating to my Buy Me A Coffee account.